apache/openwebbeans/readme/README_M2.txt

 -------------------------------------------
 You can compile and run samples via maven Jetty plugin.
 Go to the source bundle "samples/" directory.
 In the "guess/" or "reservation/" directory, run the following maven commands.
 It will start up maven Jetty container.
+It bundles all of the required jars into the WEB-INF/lib folder.
+You are not required to add any jar to the classpath.

 > mvn clean install -Pjetty
 > mvn jetty:run -Pjetty